ropensci/aorsf/README.md

 ## Funding

-This software receives financial support from the Center for Biomedical Informatics, Wake Forest School of Medicine.
+The developers of `aorsf` receive financial support from the Center for Biomedical Informatics, Wake Forest University School of Medicine.
+We also receive support from the National Center for Advancing Translational Sciences of the National Institutes of Health under Award Number UL1TR001420.

+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.